Ok, let’s do a quiz.

 - Dzień dobry (Good morning)

 And what if the shop assistant is younger than you?
 And what if they’re older but you know their name?
-You guessed it, it’s B, B and B.
+You guessed it, Dzien dobry is the only right answer.

 2. Next question: The day is almost done but you still want to hit the gym.
 What do you say to the person at the reception desk?

 And what about the people working out next to you?
 And your fitness instructor?
-Tricky, I know, but you got it: A or B, A or B, A or B.
+Tricky, I know, but you got it: you can choose any depending on how informal the atmosphere is.

 3. Last round: You’re back at work from your holidays and really want to know what your colleagues have been up to.
 What do you say?